casadi/casadi.github.io/content/ocp2023/_index.md

 ## Hands-on CasADi course on optimal control

-**20-22 November 2023 – Leuven, Belgium **
+**20-22 November 2023 – Leuven, Belgium**

 (download this description as [flyer](ocp2023.pdf))

 ### Target audience
 Academic/industrial researchers or tool-developers that seek practical ways to tackle large/complex continuous optimization problems, and optimal control problems in particular.
+People seeking to quickly gain familiarity with CasADi through a broad range of practical exercises.

 ### CasADi?
 Originating from KU Leuven’s “Optimization in Engineering Center” under guidance of prof. Moritz Diehl, [CasADi](http://casadi.org) [1] is an open-source software framework for nonlinear optimization and algorithmic differentiation.
 It facilitates rapid - yet efficient - implementation of different methods for numerical optimal control, both in an offline context and for nonlinear model predictive control.